N=2 supersymmetric dynamics for pedestrians: Argyres-Seiberg-Gaiotto duality for theory

 \subsubsection{Rewriting of the curve}

 We learned in the last section that the curve of $\SU(N)$ theory with $2N$ flavors is given by: where $f$ is a complex number; the differential is $\tilde\lambda=\tilde x dz/z$.
-This theory is superconformal, and $f$ is a function of the UV coupling constant $\tau_{UV}$.
+This theory is a superconformal theory deformed by mass terms, and $f$ is a function of the UV coupling constant $\tau_{UV}$.
 We would like to understand the strong-coupling limits of this theory.

 As we did in Sec.~\ref{sec:gaiotto}, it is convenient to rewrite the curve in terms of the Seiberg-Witten differential $\lambda$, to the form We start from \eqref{step1}.
 First we gather terms with the same power of $\tilde x$: where We divide the whole equation by $(1-1/\tilde z-f\tilde z)$ and define $x=\tilde x+\heartsuit_1/(1-1/\tilde z-f\tilde z)/N$.
 We now have where $\clubsuit_k$ has poles of order $k$ at two zeros $\tilde z_{1,2}$ of $1-1/\tilde z-f\tilde z=0$, due to the shift from $\tilde x$ to $x$.
 We set $z=\tilde z/\tilde z_1$ so that one zero is now at 1, and another is at $q=\tilde z_2/\tilde z_1$.